Nothing to see here: Failed supernovae are faint or rare: Recovery Efficiency

 The injection and source detection processes were carried out 5 times for sources of each magnitude for each galaxy.

 We calculated the recovery efficiency for sources of each magnitude for each galaxy by comparing the number of sources recovered with the number injected over the 5 iterations.
 The uncertainty on this efficiency was taken as the standard deviation of the efficiencies calculated by each individual iteration.
-Daily stacking was forced, as this had been found to give the best results for efficiency in an initial test on a smaller subset of galaxies.
+As we had forced nightly stacking for our analysis of the data previously, we forced nightly stacking again so that our efficiency calculations direct relate to our initial search.
 The recovery efficiencies for sources of each magnitude for each galaxy using both PTF and ZTF data are displayed in Figure \ref{fig:eff_mag}.

 For both sets of data, a large amount of galaxies have efficiencies clustering around either 0 or 1.
 This implies that for many galaxies, if one source is recoverable, it is likely that most sources will be recoverable, and conversely if one source is missed, it is likely that most sources will not be detectable.
 This effect is most visible in the ZTF data set, while the PTF efficiencies do show a considerable amount of intermediate values.
-The reason for this is likely due to the improved cadence of ZTf compared to PTF.
+The reason for this is likely due to the improved cadence of ZTF compared to PTF.
 ZTF's more regular imaging allows for the detection of most sources in galaxies which are near enough for an injected source to be visible.
 Some potentially visible sources may be missed in PTF data due to large gaps in observation.

 Mean values for the efficiencies are calculated for each magnitude, which are displayed in Table \ref{tab:effs}.

 We find that under these conditions, the pipeline should recover 71 per cent of failed supernovae present in analysed PTF data, and 87 per cent of failed supernovae present in ZTF data, assuming transients peaking at absolute magnitude $-14$.
 As the peak of the injected transient dims, these recovery efficiencies decrease similarly to 64/78 per cent, 50/64 per cent, and 24/33 per cent.